kerathy/exadata-part2/README.md

 # exadata-part2

-If the code in my Github repository is used for inappropriate purposes, I reserve the right to pursue all the losses caused by that.
+If the code in my Github repository is used for any inappropriate purposes, I reserve the right to pursue all the losses caused by that.